writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 -  Prague is a very walk-able town.
 Most of the events are
-   within walking distance of the conference venue.
+   within walking distance or a short public transportation ride away from the conference venue.
 -  There are good public transportation options and taxi services.
 Check
    out the `Visiting Prague section of the Write the Docs
    website </conf/{{shortcode}}/{{year}}/visiting/>`__ for